 Design consistency is very important when creating a website for your small or large business and WordPress is equipped to keep the same design across the entire website, no matter the number of blog posts or pages that you may wish to incorporate at any time.

-It is a key feature that no many website content management systems possess.
-The harmony that results from design consistency makes WordPress based websites appealing and beautiful.
+It is a key feature that not many website content management systems possess.
+The harmony that results from design consistency makes WordPress-based websites appealing and beautiful.
 Whether you select a default or a paid theme, design consistency remains.

 WordPress Ensures Design Flexibility